yonadav-labs/option-trading/bin/README.md

+# Options Command Line Tools

-# AWS ECS Build Scripts
+## AWS ECS Build Scripts

 The build scripts in this directory are the temporary build tools that will be used to build the deployed AWS ECS frontend and backend containers until we move builds into AWS CodeBuild.
 The two main commands are:
 - `build-ecs-backend`